Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: The mirror P=W conjecture

 \subsection{The mirror P=W conjecture}

 Let $U$ be a quasi-projective variety.
-Note that the canonical perverse Leray filtration on the cohomology of $U$ is compatible with the canonical mixed Hodge structure.
-Therefore, we can define the \textbf{perverse-mixed Hodge polynomial} that encodes information of all the Hodge numbers that are refined with respects to both canonical perverse and weight filtration. \begin{defin} For any (non-singular) quasi-projective variety $U$, we define a perverse-mixed Hodge polynomial of $U$ as follows
+Note that the canonical perverse Leray filtration on the cohomology of $U$ is compatible with Deligne's mixed Hodge structure.
+Therefore, we can define the \textit{perverse-mixed Hodge polynomial}, which encodes information about all the Hodge numbers that are refined with respect to both the canonical perverse and weight filtration. \begin{defin} For any (non-singular) quasi-projective variety $U$ over $\C$ of dimension $n$, we define a \textbf{perverse-mixed Hodge polynomial} of $U$ as follows

 \end{defin}